See it with fire

 Schlieren imaging makes the invisible pressure waves from an ultrasound scan visible.

-Everything you learned on the previous tabs -- compression zones, rarefaction zones, pressure differences, density changes -- that's exactly what's happening every time a sonographer places a transducer on a patient.
+Everything you learned on the previous tabs (compression zones, rarefaction zones, pressure differences, density changes) is exactly what's happening every time a sonographer places a transducer on a patient.

 Quick check